Random

 Results

-Gold Winner in Apps
+Gold Winner in Apps,

 Silver Winner in UX, Interface & Navigation

-Indigo Design Award
+Indigo Design Awards '24

 I'm currently seeking a developer to bring this project to life.
 However, if I'm unable to find a collaborator, I plan to open-source the design for the community to adapt.